 Causes, incidence, and risk factors

-Saliva contains enzymes that begin the digestion process, and help cleanse the mouth by washing away bacteria and food particles.
-By keeping the mouth moist, saliva helps to keep dentures, retainers, or other orthodontic appliances in place.
+The salivary glands produce saliva (spit), which moistens food to aid chewing and swallowing.
+Saliva contains enzymes that begin the digestion process.
+Saliva also cleans the mouth by washing away bacteria and food particles.
+Saliva keeps the mouth moist and helps to keep dentures or orthodontic appliances (such as retainers) in place.

 When you eat carbohydrates, digestion begins in the mouth.
 Your salivary glands secrete a hormone called salivary amylase that starts breaking down starches and other large carbohydrates into smaller carbohydrates and glucose.